 I remember a time in my career when I mistakenly thought I knew statistics—really knew statistics.
-It was before I met Yanling Zuo, Michelle Paret, Eduardo Santiago and a whole host of other Minitab statistical experts.
+It was before I met Yanling Zuo and a whole host of Minitab statistical experts.
 I was a Quality Engineer and I’d been applying statistics for years.
 I assumed that the ability to design and run an experiment meant that I understood DOE.
 I assumed that years of process control meant that I understood control charting.
 I assumed that I’d use this knowledge to jump on the “fast track” to technical stardom.

 It does not, and I did not.

 I, in fact, knew a lot about the application of statistics and whole lot about quality engineering and testing.
 I knew those things well and I brought that knowledge with me to Minitab.
 But theoretical statistics?
 Nope.
 That I needed to learn once I got here.
 And the career path I ended up on?
 Let’s not talk about it.